api3dao/airnode/packages/examples/README.md

 intend to run an integration on Rinkeby, you will also need a funded account to deploy necessary contracts and trigger an Airnode request.

-Run the following script and provide this information:
+Run the following script to interactively choose your integration:
 ```sh
 yarn choose-integration
 ```